shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/logistic-regression-custom-model-service.md

 ---
-title: Logistic Regression Custom Model Service
+title: Data Science Toolkit - Logistic Regression Custom Model Service
 description: The logistic regression custom model service helps create logistic regression models to predict click or conversion likelihood based on multiple signals.
 ---

-# Logistic regression custom model service
+# Data Science Toolkit - Logistic regression custom model service

 The Logistic Regression Custom Model Service allows you to create logistic regression models (sometimes called "logit models") to predict the likelihood of clicks or conversions based on a combination of multiple signals.
 The logistic regression models can then be associated with a line item using the Line Item Service - ALI (Archived).